antonyeagle/forallx-adl/readme.md

 Current issues and proposed revisions
 -------------------------------------

 This text is under active yet sporadic revision.
-The list of items below is primarily for me, and some of it is rather cryptic, but it may be useful for readers to see proposed changes.
+The current public version of the text is stable for semester 2 2019, as it is being used as a textbook in our *Introduction to Logic* course, and we wish to ensure that students are working from a consistent text.

+I will be updating my private version of the text in response to comments, typos, and any new ideas.
+I will updating this document with a list of issues and proposed changes.
+But no changes will be made until semester is over.

+The following list contains current issues and proposed revisions arranged by chapter:

 * Chapter 1 (`forallx-adl-what.tex`)
 * Chapter 2 (`forallx-adl-tfl.tex`)